Editor’s note: This is an updated version of an article published in 2018, 2019, and 2020.

 Even so, this doesn’t mean every Power Delivery port or device will support every feature.
 It’s up to device manufacturers to include the necessary multiplexers and other ICs alongside the Power Delivery components and regular port connections to support Ethernet, display, and other Alternate Modes.
 The diagram below shows just some of the different component blocks required to scale up the feature set of just a single USB-C port.

 Even delivering power requires a complicated circuit with USB-C, in order to accommodate for the reversible connector type, the range of power options, and the choice between upward, downward, and bi-directional charging port and data options.
 To cut down on costs and complexity, not all USB-C ports on a laptop or PC sport everything.
 USB 4 aims to help by mandating a few features, but that seems unlikely to help if devices mix and match new and old standards to save on costs and complexity.

 USB-C will remain a mess

 Not all USB-C ports or cables are equal.
-Unless that's addressed, consumers are going to experience headaches.
+Despite efforts to unify, USB 4 can't fix the compatibility problem.

-Product developers and the USB Implementers Forum need to get on top of this situation and push the standard in a more consumer-friendly direction.
+USB 4 is a mixed attempt to unify the USB-C port, and it certainly can’t solve the problem on its own.
 Better labeling could help consumers identify which cables and products support which features — so far the naming schemes and logos have been rather unfriendly for casual glances.
 Mandatory cable and port coloring, as was the case with USB 3.0 ports, could help, but it kind of defeats the whole purpose of this one size fits all solution.
-Either way, a strictly enforced standard to help consumers get their head around compatibility will help.
+An even more strictly enforced standard is needed to help consumers get their heads around compatibility will help.